-If you suddenly find out that you Mac starts slowly and takes a long time to shut down, then it certainly is infected by a virus.
+If you suddenly find out that your Mac starts slowly and takes a long time to shut down, then it certainly is infected by a virus.

-3. When you see unusual redirects, pop-ups, advertorials unconnected to pages you have visited
+3. When you see unusual redirects, pop-ups, and advertorials unconnected to pages you have visited

-4. When you find pieces of the software’s like games or browsers or antivirus software you never installed
+4. When you find pieces of software like games or browsers or antivirus software you never installed

-Unexpected pieces of software masking in the form of a game or a browser which was never installed, most time this is often a result of a virus attack and infestation.
+Unexpected pieces of software masking in the form of a game or a browser that was never installed, most time is often a result of a virus attack and infestation.